Back

 CREATE INDEX idx_shorts_id ON shorts (id);

-With everything in place, all you need to do is to make a routing to parse the short link.
+With everything in place, all that’s left is a route to parse the short link.

 import { createClient, kv as prodKV } from '@vercel/kv'